kishandongare/django-practice/README3.md

 # ```Polymorphism```

 >> The term "Polymorphism" is the combination of "poly" and "morphs" which means many forms.

 >> Example: The + operator in is used to perform two specific operations

 ![image](https://user-images.githubusercontent.com/66677660/208247018-519d4931-3609-47e8-9069-bc7fba9451cf.png)

  1.When it is used with numbers, it performs additions

 ```python
 a=5
 b=6
 print(a+b)
 ```

-2. When we use the  + operator with string it performs string concatenation
+2.When we use the  + operator with string it performs string concatenation

 ```python
 firstname = "kishan"